-$\Delta Q$ = Gutter discharge (cfs)
+$\Delta O = gutter discharge (cfs)$

-SL = Longitudinal slope of the gutter (ft/ft) St = Transverse slope or superelevation (ft/ft)
+S_1 = longitudinal slope of the gutter (ft/ft)

+S_t = transverse slope or superelevation (ft/ft)

-$Z_d$ = Top width of the flow prism (ft)
+Z_d = top width of the flow prism (ft)

-5-5 Catch Basins and Grate Inlets
+5-5 Grate Inlets and Catch Basins

-There are many variables involved in determining the hydraulic capacity of an inlet.
-The depth of flow next to the curb is the major factor in the interception capacity of an inlet.
-Slight variations in slope or superelevation can have a large effect on flow patterns.
-The placement of an inlet can also result in dramatic changes in its hydraulic capacity.
+There are many variables involved in determining the hydraulic capacity of an inlet including; depth of flow, grade, superelevation, and placement.
+The depth of flow next to the curb is a major factor in the interception capacity of an inlet.
+Slight variations in grade or superelevation of the roadway can also have a large effect on flow patterns.
+And the placement of an inlet can result in dramatic changes in its hydraulic capacity.
+These variables can be found by collecting the following information prior to starting an inlet design: plan sheets, road profiles, cross sections, superelevations, and contour maps.

 Drainage structures should never be placed directly in the wheel path.
-Many are traffic rated and have lock down grates, but the constant pounding of traffic causes unnecessary stress and wear on the structure, frame and grate.
+While many are traffic rated and have lock down grates, the constant pounding of traffic causes unnecessary stress and wear on the structure, frame, and grate.
 Care should be taken to place the inlets next to the face of curb and at the proper elevation relative to the pavement.
 The structure offset shown in the plans should be to the center of grate, not to the center of structure, to ensure the grate is located along the face of curb.

 Generally, median barrier scuppers are not recommended for passing runoff from one side of the barrier to a drainage structure on the other side.
-Instead Inlets placed on each side of the median barrier should be installed as shown in Standard Plan B-95.20-00, allowing runoff to pass between the structures via a drainpipe.
+Instead inlets placed on each side of the median barrier should be installed as shown in Standard Plan B-95.20-00, allowing runoff to pass between the structures via a drainpipe.

-Debris floating in the gutter has a tendency to collect at the inlets, plugging part or the entire grate opening.
-Inlets placed on a continuous grade are calculated using the full width of the grate with no allowance needed for debris.
-Inlets placed in a sump are further discussed in section 5-5.3.
+Debris floating in the gutter has a tendency to collect at the inlets, plugging part or all of the grate opening.
+Inlets locations on a continuous grade are calculated using the full width of the grate with no allowance needed for debris.
+Inlets located in a sump are analyzed with an allowance for debris and are further discussed in Section 5-5.4.
 Areas with deciduous trees and large pedestrian populations are more prone to debris plugging.
 Bark from logging operations and agricultural areas are also known to cause debris problems.

 This section has been divided into three areas: inlets on a continuous grade, side flow interception and sag analysis.
-Properties of Grate Inlets available in the WSDOT Standard Plans are summarized in Figure 5-5.6 and further discussed below.
+Properties of grate inlets available in the WSDOT Standard Plans are summarized in Figure 5-5.7 and further discussed below.